codeselfstudy/codeselfstudy_django/README.md

 ## Code Style

 Please enable prettier.js in your editor so that it autoformats JavaScript/TypeScript/CSS/scss code according to the rules in the `.prettierrc` file.

-Please lint the Python with `flake8`.
+If you're using vscode and the formatting doesn't work automatically, try adding [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

+If you're using vscode, it should automatically give you formatting hints.
 If the Python linting rules are too strict, open a Github issue with the problem and we can modify the settings.
 (See the `tox.ini` file.)

+If you use vscode, you can also add [this extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig), and it will automatically follow this project's `.editorconfig` guidelines.

 TODO: automate formatting/linting with a git hook or similar method.